ORB-HD/MeshUp/doc/FormatDescriptions.md

 <a id="animation-files"></a>
 # Animation Files

-Animation files are designed so that they can be written to a comma or tab separated file and still be read by MeshUp.
+Animation files are designed so that they can be written to a comma separated file and still be read by MeshUp.
+The first column must always be the time.
+Any intermediate values are computed by meshup using interpolation.

+All other columns (referred to as data columns) are interpreted as translations, rotations, or scalings of the model frames.
+MeshUp can be instructed to interpret the data columns in two ways:

+1. Use the degrees of freedom descriptions of the joints in the Frame Information Table
+2. Describe the type of transformations using a special header in the animation file

+The latter has always precedence.

+## Transformation Description in the Animation File

 There is a small number of keywords that specify how the data is being interpreted.
 There are two sections in the animation file: COLUMNS and DATA.

-## COLUMNS section
+### COLUMNS section

 The COLUMNS section specifies the separate columns of the file and is started with a line that only contains "COLUMNS:".
 Each following entry